dootje-2004/web-docker-https/README.md

   ([docs](https://httpd.apache.org/docs/2.2/mod/mod_ssl.html#sslpassphrasedialog)).
 * If Apache was already running, restart it for the changes to take effect.

+All these steps are taken care of by the project's *Dockerfile*.
+For non-containerized Apache installs, the *Dockerfile* basically shows you what has to be done.
+You could even convert it to a shell script with a little editing.

-### Other web servers
+#### Other web servers

-We are not familiar with nginx, IIS or others.
+We are not familiar with nginx, IIS, or others.
+There should be plenty of tutorials out there to get you started.

 ### Distribution of the root certificate